hlfcoding/morning-stroll/README.md

 ## Todos

-- [ ] Cleanup docs.
+- Fully port existing code.
-- [ ] Add and integrate UnderscoreJS.
+- Add and integrate UnderscoreJS.
+- Refactor on Phaser:
-- [ ] Use signals to replace delegation.
+  - Use signals to replace delegation.
-- [ ] Make camera speed be from a real tween.
+  - Make camera speed be from a real tween.

 ## Legend